 An exhibit on Mafia III displays footage of one the few recent games to feature mixed-race protagonists.
 Players are asked to navigate a story set in the United States a few years after the 1964 Civil Rights Act prohibited segregation.
 To progress the narrative, the game demands that you play by its rules.
 Follow this cursor, jump over this wall, experience racism in the Deep South – the human experiences the story asks you to interact with and empathise with are incredibly pertinent.
 As the exhibition explains, they not only reflect on but comment on the society we live in.

 A game is a series of interesting choices – Sid Meier, creator of Civilization

 Famous for designing the turn-based strategy game Civilization, Sid Meier is often quoted as saying that ‘a game is series of interesting choices’ – which is, broadly speaking, true of most videogames, too.
 Increasingly, developers have been pushing their players to reflect on their choices and build in consequences for them.
 But what does this mean from a design perspective?
 Whilst role-playing games have been doing this for years, Foulston’s exhibition highlights the deeply entrenched norms of videogames design, interrogating the same rules so many of them limit us to.

 Who is the hero of the story?
 Why is it always told from the perspective a straight white American?
 Why is computer programming only available in the Roman Alphabet?
 How do these limited experiences and perspectives effect the stories being told?
 The choices we make in games are always limited by those who make the rules.
-Perhaps the most interesting take-away from the V&A is the handful of games which are designed to challenge these norms, which ask you to play differently and by different rules.
+Perhaps the most interesting take-away from the V&A is the handful of games that are designed to challenge these norms, which ask you to play differently and by different rules.